 The Planning & Zoning Commissioners RECOMMENDED DENIAL of this change of zoning. — AN UNDIVIDED, LIKE-MINDED UNANIMOUS VOTE OF NO TO REZONING of El Rojo Grande Ranch by the Planning and Zoning Commissioners.
 Thank you to our P & Z Board of Commissioners, the ladies and gentlemen that bring their recommendations forward to the Board of Supervisors.
 Thank you all for listening to the citizens and visitors from around the world that love Sedona and Yavapai County.
 However, the recommendation of the P & Z Commissioners is not the FINAL say.

-This P&Z vote to DENY the REZONING is sent on to the Yavapai County Board of Supervisors.
+A P&Z vote to DENY the REZONING is sent on to the Yavapai County Board of Supervisors.
 Their vote is JUST a recommendation.
 But hugely important that P & Z said NO. We need to continue to send letters, from NEW people objecting to the threat of this development in Sedona.

 Letter Writing info

-SAMPLE LETTERS – FOR YOUR CONVENIENCE -click on the green link, the letters will download onto your computer – go to downloads and click on the letters 1-4 , you must personalize but remember to include your NAME and ADDRESS!
+These are SAMPLE LETTERS – FOR YOUR CONVENIENCE -click on the green link, the letters will download onto your computer – go to downloads and click on the letters 1-4 , you must personalize but remember to include your NAME and ADDRESS!
 Every Letter Counts!

 Step 2.
-CANCELLED Attend Meetings The Third Hearing
+Attend Meetings

 Advise from Yavapai County !Seating in the Board Chambers is limited, and we will need to reserve some of those seats for the Staff, who must be present for the case.
 Additional seating will be available outside the Board Chambers (in the lobby) where we have a TV set up for viewing.
 Chairs will be provided in the lobby.
 This is is a formal meeting.
 Distractions, such as waving of signs, or loud noises, or disturbances will not be tolerated during the meeting.
 If that occurs, it is very likely that those offenders will be asked to leave.
 We understand that you will have people there videotaping the meeting.
 We will meet with them the morning of the meeting, and show them where they can set up.
 The videographer cannot become a distraction at the meeting.
 I hope that these tips have helped.
-I truly do appreciate the public involvement in these cases, and I look forward to meeting everyone at the meeting on Thursday.
+I truly do appreciate the public involvement in these cases, and I look forward to meeting everyone at the meetings.

 There are five Supervisors on the Yavapai County Board, reach out , with a letter or an email, to say: No Change of Zoning for El Rojo Grande Ranch and give the reasons why.